 Peeling/Cracking Paint

-Blistering, cracking, or peeling paint on walls, floors and other painted surfaces is also a good way to tell you’re having humidity issues.
+Blistering, cracking or peeling paint on walls, floors, and other painted surfaces is also a good way to tell you’re having humidity issues.

 We’ve got you covered!

-Why we recommend the IW25 IN Wall / On Wall Dehumidification System for basements:
+Why we recommend the IW25 IN Wall/On Wall Dehumidification System for basements:

-Quiet | Sleek | Modern
+Tankless | Quiet | Reliable | Sleek

 - Recesses IN Wall or Mounts ON Wall

-- Designed to fit within 16″ O.C. stud spacing or Hang on wall
+- Designed to fit within 16″ O.C. stud spacing or hang on wall

 - Directly in 2 x 6 walls